The key to understanding and influence

 Tailored research:

-Based on an initial assessment, we design a customized research plan that fits your specific needs — mapping the current situation and identifying potential areas for development.
+Based on an initial assessment, we design a customized research plan that fits your specific needs.
+We map the current situation and identify potential areas for development.

 Diverse methods:

-We use a wide range of qualitative methods — including surveys, interviews, and social media analyses — to gain a comprehensive understanding of perceptions and attitudes.
+We use a wide range of qualitative methods including surveys, interviews, and social media analyses.
+That way we can gain a comprehensive understanding of perceptions and attitudes.

 Actionable recommendations: